coreruleset/documentation/content/development/contribution_guidelines.md

 - Rules applying to the **incoming request** use the ID range 900,000 to 949,999.
 - Rules applying to the **outgoing response** use the ID range 950,000 to 999,999.

-The rules are grouped by the vulnerability class they address (SQLi, RCE, etc.) or the functionality they provide (e.g. initialization).
-These groups occupy blocks of thousands (e.g. SQLi: 942,000 - 942,999).
+The rules are grouped by the vulnerability class they address (SQLi, RCE, etc.) or the functionality they provide (e.g., initialization).
+These groups occupy blocks of thousands (e.g., SQLi: 942,000 - 942,999).
 These grouped rules are defined in files dedicated to a single group or functionality.
-The filename takes up the first three digits of the rule IDs defined within the file (e.g. SQLi: `REQUEST-942-APPLICATION-ATTACK-SQLI.conf`).
+The filename takes up the first three digits of the rule IDs defined within the file (e.g., SQLi: `REQUEST-942-APPLICATION-ATTACK-SQLI.conf`).

 The individual rules within each file for a vulnerability class are organized by the paranoia level of the rules.
 PL 1 is first, then PL 2, etc.